Ah95ed/qr_barcode_dialog_scanner/README.md

 # qr_barcode_dialog_scanner

-A modern and elegant Flutter package for QR Code and Barcode scanning with stunning dialog interface and premium user experience. version 1.0.0
+A modern and elegant Flutter package for QR Code and Barcode scanning with a dialog interface and smooth UX. version 1.1.0

 ## ✨ Features